» Main Index

 Picture source: Darkstar

 The Woolpack Inn was situated at 28 Horse Fair.
-This pub closed in 2008 and has now been converted to residential use.
-Present by 1851 when the publican was Thomas Bull.
+This grade-II listed pub closed in 2008 and has now been converted to residential use.
+It was present by 1851 when the publican was Thomas Bull.

 Were you a customer, publican or member of staff at this pub?
 Display your email contact details on this page by adding them here and let past regulars get in touch with you.